dtinth/slack-add-bot/README.md

 - `installationId` — The installation ID of your GitHub App.
 - `teamId` — The numeric team ID.
 Here’s [how to find a GitHub Team ID](https://fabian-kostadinov.github.io/2015/01/16/how-to-find-a-github-team-id/#comment-4560809366).
 - `role` — Either `maintainer` or `member` (default: `member`).
 Here’s [the relevant documentation](https://developer.github.com/v3/teams/members/#add-or-update-team-membership).

+### `notionPage`

+Adds a Notion user by email to edit a Notion page.

+Required environment variables:

+- `NOTION_TOKEN_V2` — Notion’s authentication token.
+You can extract this from your browser cookie named `token_v2`.

+Parameters:

+- `pageId` — The Notion page ID.
+This is the last part of the URL, which is 32 characters long, such as `157765353f2c4705bd45474e5ba8b46c`.